 Adopting the right business structure is important.
 You can choose from a variety of entities.
 A few popular ones include:

 A popular business structure is the limited liability company (LLC).
 LLCs can have multiple business owners called members.
 It’s governed by an operating agreement that lays out how the business is to be run.
 Unlike a sole proprietorship or general partnership, a limited liability company offers limited liability protection to its owners in the event of a lawsuit against the business.
+This personal asset protection occurs because an LLC separates your personal assets and liabilities from those of your business.
 Oregon also requires your company to have a registered agent.

 Starting an Oregon limited liability company takes a little more work and upfront cost.
 In exchange, you are more likely to have personal liability protection from business troubles.
 Your taxes can also be lower than they would be for a corporation.

-Forming a corporation in Oregon can also take some work, but the benefits may outweigh the downsides depending on your situation.
+Forming a corporation in Oregon can also take some work, but the benefits of this business entity may outweigh the downsides depending on your situation.
 You can create a C corporation (which a corporation is designated by default) or an S corporation (a designation used for tax purposes).
 They both come with advantages and disadvantages, like tax stipulations, for example, that you’ll need to consider.